Training dynamic models using early exits for automatic speech recognition on resource-constrained devices: Early-Exit Models for ASR

 {\bf Conformer-AED:} To test the robustness of early-exits with complex decoders, we use an attention-based encoder-decoder (AED) model~\cite{Chorowski2015AttentionBasedMF}.
-We retain the Conformer encoder as above, but replace the linear decoder with four transformer layers with cross-attention on $\mathbf{h}_1^T$.
+Retaining the architecture of the Conformer-CTC encoder, we replace its linear decoder with four Transformer layers with cross-attention on $\mathbf{h}_1^T$.
 This decoder contains two output heads, trained with a CTC loss and a sequence-to-sequence cross-entropy loss respectively~\cite{Kim2016JointCB}.
-The overall loss function is given as
+The overall loss function is:

 where $\mathcal{L}_{\mathrm{CE}}(\hat{\mathbf{y}},\mathbf{y})=-\sum_{u=1}^U \log P(y_u|\mathbf{h}_1^T,\mathbf{y}_1^{u-1})$, and $\lambda$'s are hyperparameters.
 Following the SpeechBrain recipe~\cite{Ravanelli2021}, we set $\lambda_{\mathrm{CTC}}$ and $\lambda_{\mathrm{CE}}$ to 0.3 and 0.7, respectively.
-During inference, only the cross-entropy head is used , and a transformer-based language model trained with the same tokenization is used to rescore the hypothesis.
+During inference, only the cross-entropy head is used, and a Transformer-based language model trained with the same tokenization is used to rescore the hypothesis.

-{\bf Wav2Vec2-CTC:} Both the above models are trained \textit{from scratch} by optimizing equation~(Eq. \ref{eq:jointloss}).
-We also apply early-exit fine-tuning on a \textit{pre-trained} Wav2Vec-2.0~\cite{baevski2020wav2vec2} encoder using the joint CTC losses~(Eq.~\ref{eq:ctc}).
-Unlike the above models, this model operates on raw waveforms processed using a convolutional feature extractor which is normally frozen during fine-tuning.
+{\bf Wav2Vec2-CTC and WavLM-CTC:} Whereas the Conformer-based models are trained \textit{from scratch} by optimizing Eq. \ref{eq:jointloss}, for Wav2Vec2-CTC and WavLM-CTC we instead apply early-exit fine-tuning on a \textit{pre-trained} encoder (Wav2Vec-2.0~\cite{baevski2020wav2vec2} and WavLM Base+) encoder using the joint CTC losses~(Eq.~\ref{eq:ctc}).
+The models operate on raw waveforms processed using a convolutional feature extractor, which is frozen during fine-tuning.
+Note that the pretraining of the two backbones is also different, as WavLM Base+ is trained on $94k$ hours of English speech.